henry1526/sprout/ro-backend/README.md

 A project template for AngularJS, Django 1.6 and Heroku.

+Setting up your database:

+python manage.py schemamigration public —init python manage.py syncdb
+     Select "no." Do not create a superuser at this time. python manage.py migrate python manage.py createsuperuser python manage.py schemamigration public —auto // Nothing seems to have changed.

 Cloning the Repository to GitHub
 --------------------------------
 - Create an empty repository at GitHub (let's call it test)